 Use SMS Messaging

-Respond to and Track Every Review
+Track and Respond to Every Review

-With the right exposure, Google review links can bring in more feedback.
-When this large influx comes in, make sure that you keep track of every piece of feedback.
+With the right exposure, Google reviews links can bring in more feedback.
+When this large influx comes in, make sure that you track every piece of feedback.

 Even though collecting 5-star reviews on Google is a great marketing strategy, it shouldn’t be the end goal.
 Instead, use the information contained within each review to better understand customers, develop a strong customer experience management strategy, and inspire customer loyalty.